vingspann/PBA/README.md

 of a random moveset for each of their Pokemon.
 Player 1 will always have Pokemon A, B, C and Player 2 will always have D, E, and F.
 For this Handin, we have focused on implementing a single Pokemon for each user to then expand for Handin 3.

+### Handin-3
+HOUSTON, WE HAVE A BATTLE!
+We have the first two users to connect be assigned as Player 1 and Player 2, each assigned their own team of two Pokemon!
+Damage is applied from attacks appropriately based on stats calculated from API calls.
+Our next feature to implement will be adding in data for Super Effective/Not Very Effective/No Damage hits based on typing (not currently implemented).

+Chat functionality is fully up and running, with a reset function to restart the app as there was no way to restart the Heroku application remotely or through the web interface.
+This feature is hidden from the users, and will not be included in the App Info/About carousel.

 ## Known Problems
 ### Handin-1
 It goes without saying that our application will not do very much as is, but we've built a skeletal